Mississippi wins first CWS title by sweeping Oklahoma | Times Leader

 Click here to subscribe today or Login.

-OMAHA, Neb.
-(AP) — The last team to get into the NCAA baseball tournament was the last team standing.
+OMAHA, Neb.— The last team to get into the NCAA baseball tournament was the last team standing.

 Mississippi scored twice on wild pitches in a three-run eighth inning and the Rebels won their first national baseball title, sweeping Oklahoma in the College World Series finals with a 4-2 victory Sunday.